JulioKobayashiEbury/BankingAPI/README.md

     ```bash
     go mod tidy
     ```
-4. Set up Firestore credentials
+4. Set up Firestore
-    - Create a service account in the Google Cloud Console
-    - Download the JSON key file
-    - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the JSON key file
-    ```bash
-    export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-file.json"
-    ```
+    - Make sure you have the Firestore emulator running.
+You can use the Docker command provided above to run the Spine3 emulator.
+    - Ensure that the Firestore emulator is running on port the same port and ip as specified in the FIRESTORE_EMULATOR_HOST environment variable.

 5. Run the application
     ```bash
     go run cmd/main.go
     ```
 6. Access the API
-    - Open your browser or use a tool like Postman to access the API at `http://localhost:25565`
+    - Connect via other API or Front-End application or use a tool like Postman to access the API at `http://localhost:25565`
 # API Endpoints
 - **User Endpoints**
     - `POST /users` - Create a new user